Convention of 1832: Results

 Austin and the Tejano leaders agreed to a compromise.
 Because San Antonio de Béxar was the seat of the Department of Béxar, its ayuntamiento drafted a petition containing similar language to the convention resolutions.
 The petition was endorsed by the ayuntamientos at Goliad, San Felipe, and Nacogdoches and then given to Músquiz, who forwarded it to the Mexican Congress in early 1833.
 Although Músquiz had publicly supported the petition, he secretly included a note to the Coahuila y Tejas governor warning that this might be a precursor to secession.

 The political leaders also agreed to Austin's stipulation that if the federal government refused to address the petition within several months, Texas residents would form their own state government, essentially declaring independence from Coahuila, if not from Mexico.
 The central committee elected by the convention was too impatient to wait long.
 In late December, the committee called for a March election for delegates to the Convention of 1833.
-The second convention reiterated some of the previous concerns and took additional steps to declare Texas an independent state, further concerning Mexican authories, who feared this was a step towards Texas joining the United States.
+The second convention reiterated some of the previous concerns and took additional steps to declare Texas an independent state, further concerning Mexican authorities, who feared this was a step towards Texas joining the United States.

 The Mexican government attempted to address some of the concerns identified by the conventions of 1832 and 1833.
 In November 1833, part of the Laws of April 6, 1830 were repealed, allowing Americans to immigrate legally to Texas.
 Several months later, Texas was granted increased representation in the Coahuila y Tejas legislature.
 Several American legal concepts, such as trial by jury, were introduced to Texas, and English was authorized as a second language.
 Unimpressed with these compromises, some Texas residents continued to campaign for independent statehood.
 Rising tensions eventually led to the Texas Revolution, which began in October 1835.